The ASFP Competence Framework

 Sell & distribute

-The sell and distribute domain includes activities that are related to placing a passive fire protection system on the market, including the activities of any distributors, wholesalers and retailers of these products.
+The sell and distribute domain includes activities that are related to making available a passive fire protection system in the market, including the activities of any distributors, wholesalers and retailers of these products.
 Much of this domain is focussed on ensuring there is suitable product information and advice, and it is particularly relevant to the Code for Construction Product Information (CCPI).

 These activities are those specific to passive fire protection, and do not include more general sales or logistics functions.
 As such, these activities are likely to be undertaken by people in a wide range of occupations that are primarily focussed in other specialisms.
 Some will be employed by passive fire protection manufacturers or consultants, but many will be undertaken by those in less specialist organisations such as wholesalers.